Luxembourg

 Place d'Armes, Luxembourg

-This one of Luxembourg’s central plazas was completed in 1671 and it was last renovated in 1986.
-The site is always rich in public life, and there are many eateries and cafés with outdoor dining.
+Plëss d’Arem/Place d’Armes is one of Luxembourg’s central squares.
+Originally completed in 1671, it was most recently renovated in the late 1900s to its current appearance.
+The square is a popular meeting place and always full of people, and there are many eateries and cafés with outdoor dining in the season.

-In 1996, the Luxembourg City Museum opened in the exciting museum building, built over several old houses in the heart of the old city.
-Here you can see the Luxembourg Story, which is a permanent exhibition about the long history of the capital.
+In 1996, the Luxembourg City Museum opened in the exciting museum building built over several old houses in the heart of the old city of Luxembourg.
+The main entrance with the modern glass section is in the Rue du Saint-Esprit, while the back entrance is in the city’s old fortress wall on the city’s corniche.

 Chemin de la Corniche, Luxembourg